KyleKing/mdformat-admon/README.md

 [cov-link]: https://codecov.io/gh/executablebooks/mdformat-admon
  -->

-An [mdformat](https://github.com/executablebooks/mdformat) plugin for `admonitions`, a set of helpers for supporting new admonition syntaxes, and tool for rendering admonition HTML.
+An [mdformat](https://github.com/executablebooks/mdformat) plugin for `python-markdown admonitions`

+> [!WARNING]
+> This package used to support a set of helpers to build variations of admonition syntaxes and rendering the associated HTML, but those have been moved to `mdformat_admonition_utils`

 ## `mdformat` Usage